Holiday rentals in St Davids

 Alpaca retreat with hot tub and great views

-VickiRating, 5 stars3 days ago
+VickiRating, 5 stars1 week ago

 Lovely peaceful location.
 Feindly hosts.
 Accommodation had everything needed and enjoyed the hot tub.
 Loved being able to watch the lambs from the window and got to feed the alpacas.
 Hope to stay again.